freedomofpress/securedrop/docs/development/getting_started.rst

 #.
 VirtualBox_
 #.
 Ansible_.

 There are several ways to install Ansible on a Mac.
-We recommend setting up a virtualenv to install Ansible since we are currently using Ansible 1.8.4:
+We recommend setting up a virtual environment to install Ansible since we are currently using Ansible 1.8.4:

 .. code:: sh

-    pip install virtualenv
+    pip install virtualenvwrapper
-    # From the base directory of securedrop
-    virtualenv -p python2.7 .
+    mkvirtualenv -p python2.7 securedrop
-    . bin/activate
     pip install ansible==1.8.4

+.. note:: If you install ``virtualenvwrapper`` and get a ``mkvirtualenv:
+          command not found`` error, make sure
+          ``source /usr/local/bin/virtualenvwrapper.sh`` is in your ``~/.bashrc``.

 .. _Vagrant: http://www.vagrantup.com/downloads.html
 .. _VirtualBox: https://www.virtualbox.org/wiki/Downloads